GEANT/edugain-openidfed/OpenID4RS-OpenIDFederation.md

 }
 ```

+The parameters provided in the Subordinate Statements are defined below, ensuring full compliance with the OpenID Federation specification.

 | Parameter Name | State | Description |
 |-------------------------------|------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | iss | REQUIRED | The Entity Identifier of the issuer of the Subordinate Statement. |